Planning a July 1 Retirement? Guide to Forms, Deadlines, and Resources

 Not sure about your core plan membership?

 Knowing how you receive your yearly retirement statement will help you identify your core plan.
-If you are a member of the State core pension plan, you receive a yearly statement detailing your projected retirement benefit from the Maryland State Retirement Agency (MSRA).
-This paper statement is mailed directly to your home address each year and also can be accessed online on the MSRA website.
+If you are a member of the State core pension plan, you access your yearly statement detailing your projected retirement benefit online from the Maryland State Retirement Agency (MSRA) via the mySRPS website.
 If you are a member of the MCPS core pension plan, you access your annual statement of retirement benefits online via PenPoint, MCPS’s self-service retirement system.
 Keep in mind though that both State and MCPS core plan members access their annual statement for their MCPS supplemental plan through PenPoint.

 Access the necessary retirement application forms by selecting your plans below:

 You must submit all retirement application forms to the Employee and Retiree Service Center (ERSC) at least 30 days prior to your retirement date.
 For a July 1, 2022, retirement date, forms are being accepted until May 31, 2022.

 If you submit your final retirement forms between June 1 and June 30, 2022, the effective date of your retirement will be August 1, 2022.
 State core pension plan members: If you retire on August 1, 2022, you will not be eligible to receive your first cost-of-living adjustment to your State pension benefit until July 1, 2024.
 This is because you must be retired for at least 12 months before you are eligible to receive a cost-of-living adjustment.
 Since cost-of-living adjustments are made on July 1 each year, the one-month delay in your retirement will delay your first cost-of-living adjustment by 11 months.